Keywords are...

 Now that you've created your list of keywords, you will need to combine them using BOOLEAN operators (AND and OR):

-Both of these will take you to the article!
+Both of these will take you to the article (if we have access).

 The primary database for education research, providing comprehensive coverage of education literature and resources.